 Always provide plenty of cool water for your Dachshund when you take a break from swimming.
 Dogs lose a heavy amount of fluid through panting and they need to stay hydrated to stay cool.

-Don’t let your dachshund drink the salty ocean water, lake water, or pool water.
+Don’t let your Dachshund drink salty ocean water, lake water, or pool water.
 They can get really sick.

-Natural water sources like lakes and ponds can be contaminated.
-If your doxie takes a drink, he may pick up some nasty bacteria or parasites…and unfortunately, they can then pass that along to you.
-Read our post: Parasites You Can Get From Your Dog.
+Natural water sources, like lakes and ponds, can be contaminated.
+If your doxie takes a drink, they may pick up some nasty bacteria or parasites and unfortunately, they can then pass them along to you.